galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >    </details>
 {: .question}

-Even if the output of MetaPhlAn2 is bit easier to parse than the BIOM file, we want to visualize and explore the community structure.
-We use an interactive tool called KRONA
+Even if the output of MetaPhlAn2 is bit easier to parse than the BIOM file, we want to visualize and explore the community structure with KRONA

 > ### :pencil2: Hands-on: Interactive visualization with KRONA
 >
-> 1. **Format MetaPhlAn2 output for Krona** :wrench:: Run **Format MetaPhlAn2 output for Krona** on the tabular output of MetaPhlAn2
+> 1. **Format MetaPhlAn2 output for Krona** :wrench:: with
+>    - "Input file" to `Community profile` output of `MetaPhlAn2
+>
-> 2. **KRONA** :wrench:: Run **KRONA** on the formatted MetaPhlAn2 output with
+> 2. **KRONA pie chard** :wrench:: with
->    - "MetaPhlan" of type of input data
+>    - "What is the type of your input data" as `MetaPhlan`
+>    - "Input file" to the output of `Format MetaPhlAn2`
 >
 {: .hands_on}